 In 1991, on the 25th anniversary of the SVE, the society was re-named the International Society for Applied Ethology (ISAE).
 At the International Congress that year a paper about the history of the SVE / ISAE was presented by Carol Petherick and Ian Duncan, entitled "The Society for Veterinary Ethology 1966-1991: The 25th Anniversary Review".

-In 2016, the 50th Anniversary Congress was held in Edinburgh, and a book was published on the history and prospects for our science: Brown, Seddon and Appleby (Eds), Animals and Us: 50 years and More of Applied Ethology, Wageningen Academic Press.
+In 2016, the 50th Anniversary Congress was held in Edinburgh, and a book was published on the history and prospects for our science: Brown, Seddon and Appleby (Eds), Animals and Us: 50 years and More of Applied Ethology, available open access from Wageningen Academic Press.
 It includes a chapter by Carol Petherick and Ian Duncan, “The International Society for Applied Ethology: going strong 50 years on”.

 Click on the buttons below to learn more about the activities and structure of the ISAE.